The Night Evelyn Came Out of the Grave: Production

 The Night Evelyn Came Out of the Grave was written by screenwriters, Massimo Felisatti and Fabio Pittorru who had previously worked together on the television miniseries Qui squadra mobile.
 This film was their second giallo film after The Weekend Murders based on a story by Sergio Donati.

 Release

 The Night Evelyn Came Out of the Grave was released in Italy on 18 August 1971 where it was distributed by Cineriz.
 The film grossed a total of 446,574,000 Italian lire on its domestic release.
 Curti described its profits in Italy as a "reasonable success".
+In the UK, the film was retitled The Night She Rose from the Tomb and released by Miracle Films in 1973, where it appeared on a double bill with Cold Blooded Beast.

 It was released theatrically in the United States on 26 July 1972 as The Night Evelyn Came Out of the Grave.
 When shown theatrically in the United States, it was distributed with such gimmicks as theaters serving "bloodcorn", popcorn that had been dyed red.
 Several versions of the film circulated which were often edited and/or re-edited, such as the television version titled Evelyn Raises the Dead.